Boxdove/MyAtm/README.md

-Using of TDD  Mockito Library
+Simple example of Unit testing with using Mockito library